iyzg/sequestrum/README.md

 ## Usage
 ### Getting Started
-First, you'll need a Sequestrum Config in your dotfiles so it knows how to properly handle files.
-A guide to writing your own custom config along with an exampe config are down included down below.
-After you're done writing your config, you can come back to finish setup!
+You'll need to create a Sequestrum configuration in your dotfiles so that the program knows how to properly handle your dotfiles.
+Refer to **Config Guide** to for information on configuration, or **Example Config** for an example of the configuration/

-**Note:** Your dotfiles should be empty of all config files to keep from having duplicate files unless for some reason you would want that.
-Never edit your config when you have packages installed.
-Unlink then edit your config to prevent lost files.
+**Note:** Your dotfiles should be empty of configuration files to prevent duplicates, unless this is the intention.
+Never edit your configuration when you have packages installed.
+Unlink before editing configuration files to prevent file loss.

-Now they you're all setup with your config file, time for the fun to begin!
-If your configuration file is setup correctly, you should be able to run `sequestrum --setup` (full list of commands below) to finish setting up your dotfiles.
-If something goes wrong, be sure to check your configuration file to make sure everything is correct.
-Run `-sequestrum --install` after to symlink your dotfiles to your system.
+Once your configuration file is setup correctly, run `sequestrum --setup` to finish setting up your dotfiles.
+If something goes wrong, ensure that your configuration is correct.
+Run `sequestrum --install` afterwards to create symbolic links of your dotfiles to your system.
 Setup will delete all local system files and move them to the dotfile repository.

 ### Example Config
 Here is an example of a finished config file.